Configure Logical Volumes on Oracle Linux

 sudo head -n 10 /etc/lvm/backup/myvolg

-The description states the backup was created after executing the lvextend command.
+The description states the system creates the backup after executing the lvextend command.

 3. Manually create a metadata backup.